orbitjs/orbit/README.md

 ### Building Orbit

-Distributable versions of Orbit can be built to the `/dist` directory by running:
+Distributable versions of Orbit can be built to the `/build` directory by
+running:

 ```
-npm build
+npm run build
 ```

 ### Testing Orbit